raipc/atsd-api-python/README.md

 ### Querying Data with SQL

 To perform SQL queries, use the `query` method implemented in the [`SQLService`](atsd_client/services.py#L577).
-The returned table will be an instance of the `DataFrame` class.
+The returned table is an instance of the `DataFrame` class.

 ```python
 from atsd_client import connect_url